Mirosh-Oleg/homework/README.md

 **Dataset Details**:
 - File format: GeoJSON
 - Boundary level: ADM0 (country-level boundary)
-- License: Open and free for academic and non-commercial use.

 **Notes**:
 - Ensure the dataset file (e.g., geoBoundaries-UKR-ADM0.geojson) is placed in the root directory of the project before running the program.